There's No Single List Of Social Rules And Norms

 - The atmosphere is rowdy and there's lots of drinking

-- Many of the people there have outgoing, attention-seeking personalities
+- Many of the guests have outgoing, attention-seeking personalities

 - You know most of them from high school, but weren't super close with them at the time, haven't seen them in close to ten years, and your career isn't as successful as most of theirs